nathanhinish/coding-challenges/react-handmade-childrens-books/README.md

 they are serving customers.
 Your point of contact handles marketing at HCB but they would definitely not be accused of being a "technically-inclined" person.

+The interviewer is going to play the role of the marketer at HCB.
+Feel free to ask questions for clarification.
+The ultimate goal of this exercise is to get a better understanding of the following:

+- your technical expertise specific to our tool stack
+- your discovery process
+- how you communicate

 ## Client Requests

 ### 1: Fix the footer